fanser/Caffe2ForAndroid/README.md

 ![demo](https://github.com/fanser/Caffe2ForAndroid/raw/master/demo.gif)

 ### Introduction
-I train the classification network by finetuning the SqueezeNet1_1, and this stage is done by Pytorch.
+I trained the classification network by finetuning the SqueezeNet1_1, and this stage is done by Pytorch.
 Then the pytorch model is transformed to caffemodel style.

 ### Build
 You can follow the introduction describled in [AICamera](https://github.com/caffe2/AICamera) to build this app.